Jing-jing-Li/sentence_comparison_on_QQP/README.md

 (1) data files

 * quora_duplicate_questions.tsv

 The original data file.
-It can be downloaded at https://drive.google.com/file/d/1McSMxMHCiQCd1PPxCGPI721PpShYpu6B/view?usp=sharing , because it is too larget and can not be uploaded to github.
+It can be downloaded at http://qim.fs.quoracdn.net/quora_duplicate_questions.tsv , because it is too larget and can not be uploaded to github.

 * abbreviation.csv

 A list of abbreviations.
 It is used for the comparison of abbreviation part.

 (2) data preprocession file

 * data_preprocessing.py

-Please download the data files and change the location of data before using it.
+Please download the data files and change the path of data files before using it.

 (3) count vectorizer part

+* count_vectorizer_original.ipynb

+Include the application and evaluation of count vectorizer model on QQP dataset.

+*

 (4) SBERT part